(Prefer to listen on the go? Click here.)

 Planes and cars generate the most CO2 per mile, much more than buses, ferries, and trains.
 Can you get there by train?
 Even if it takes a little longer, it’s a super relaxing way to get around, and you can enjoy the views from your cabin.

 I remember getting on a night train in London and waking up in the morning in Edinburgh, Scotland.
-I’ve even taking the Amtrak train from Orlando to Fort Lauderdale and back to visit family, comfortably reclining with my feet up in a leather chair while getting work done on my laptop.
+I’ve even taken the Amtrak train from Orlando to Fort Lauderdale and back to visit family, comfortably reclining with my feet up in a leather chair while getting work done on my laptop.
 It was cheaper, more relaxing, and much better for the environment than it would’ve been for me to drive.

 Travel by boat